JTBD Topics & Definitions

 Outcome statements

 An Outcome statement is the benchmark by which Job Performers gauge success in accomplishing a task.
-Progress is measured across three key dimensions: speed, predictability, and efficiency:
+Progress is measured across three key dimensions: speed, reliability, and efficiency:

-💡 The ideal scenario for Job Performers involves instant task completion, 100% predictability, and 0% efficiency loss.
+💡 The ideal scenario for Job Performers involves instant task completion, 100% reliability, and 0% efficiency loss.
 Such perfection facilitates progress and fulfills needs.
+In other words, the Job Performer can accomplish their Job perfectly because every imperfection has been removed.

 💡 Every Job Step and Consumption Job will have three outcome statements, one for each dimension.